fpetrola/dragome/t2/services.md

 #Services in Dragome

-There23 are some parts of your application that need to be located at server side, such as database access, ORM interactions, heavy load proccesses, etc.
+There are some parts of your application that need to be located at server side, such as database access, ORM interactions, heavy load proccesses, etc.

 For this purpose a services mechanism is provided, that helps you to communicate both sides with almost no effort.
 It's very simple, you need to create a Interface for your service, and then create a concrete class that implements it, just this.